 The moors have become a famous spot for writers and poets to draw inspiration.
 If you fancy dabbling in some poetry, that’s inspired by the moors, feel free to leave your work at the Poem Post Box located by Poetry Seat.

-Ilkley Moor History, Myths and Legends and Events
+Ilkley Moor History, Myths, Legends and Events

 Ilkley Moor is famous for many things.
 Other than its natural beauty, the moor has a rich and fascinating history.
-Let’s dive into some of the most interesting fun facts, stories, myths and legends of these west Yorkshire moorlands.
+Let’s dive into some of the most interesting fun facts, stories, myths and legends of these West Yorkshire moorlands.

 World War I and II